 Israel will develop anti-artillery and tunnel-detection technology to insure that the quarantine is hermetic.
 (The Economist)

-8 Responses to “Word of the Day: Hermetic”
+8 thoughts on “Word of the Day: Hermetic”

 I’ve seen this word a couple of times before, but, being the lazy person I am, looking it up on a thesaurus (I’m Greek but I find thesaurus much more helpful than a simple dictionary) never even crossed my mind before because it kinda sounds like one of those extremely professional words people use to sound intelligent.
 I had to read its meaning here to finally figure out why it had looked so familiar back then… it’s almost exactly the same word in Greek!
 So, Hermetic actually means ερμητικός (hermetik’os) and I had not noticed that before even knowing the ancient myth that AstroGremlin wrote above.